alodahl/project-timer/to-do.md

 # Project Timer To-do

 ## Incomplete Tasks:
-- Modal for new timer + edit timer.
+- Modal for new timer + edit timer. (label max: 20 char)
 - Add delete timer / cancel creating button.
-- overflow solution for timer label text
-- create links between html files

 ### IF YOU HAVE TIME.
 - Save everything, make a pull request, merge to master.